LWFlouisa/UploadedFairyOELN/_posts/2022-12-24-g_uploadedfairy_theworldafter.md

 author: "S.R.
 Weaver Ala Numerohex"
 tags: distantsequel epilogue uploadedfairyuniverse
 ---
-<i>A distant sequel of Uploaded Fairy.</i>
+<i>A distant sequel of Uploaded Fairy.
+Short stories at the end of this particular fictional universe.</i>

-River Of Nanobots And Microdots
+### River Of Nanobots And Microdots
 There was once a little house, where nobody stirred.
 And trees outside were entirely without their leaves, with the remnants of decaying grass barely holding out for the vile wind.
 Inside the house, was one person.
 They have no memory of how they arrived at the house, except insofar when their eyes first lit up.
 Before that, there was mainly a memory of binary digits and reading constant forms inside an old library.
 The library had floating platforms that transported her to different parts of the digital documentation.
 All that she remembered was a simple instruction, “Find your maker.”

 Day by day, she waits for some other personal presence, but the only people for her to speak to, are other mindfiles on the net, remnants of tele operators lost to time.
 The personalities no longer needed their makers, but most of them had no curiosity for their origins.
 The windmills of a distant era, the dried prints of wooden shoes, pointing toward the decayed remains of NashChat, a thriving metropolis during the 2100s, but was now completely left to ruin.
 She wasn’t sure who lurked beyond these walls, except sometimes the shadows would betray themselves, and betray shapes of monstrosities unmentionable.
 Along the sidewalk were the broken remains of old “prints”—3D Printed Meat Robots With Titanium Skeletons, ran by outdated versions of mind files.
 One of which had enough life in it, to hop them self out of the junk.